D3lyth/milestone_project2/README.md

 ### Site Admin

 - As a site administrator, I should be able to click on the social links in the footer, so that I can ensure that the links are working.
-- As a site administrator, I should be able to click on the buttons, so that I can so that I na ensure that all buttons work.
+- As a site administrator, I should be able to click on the buttons, so that I can ensure that all buttons work.
 - As a site administrator, I should be able to manage instruction information, so that I can update if required.

 ## Wireframes